Mutholapuram

-Mutholapuram is a village in Ernakulam district Muvattupuzha Taluk in the Indian state of Kerala.
+Muthalapuram is a village in Ernakulam district Muvattupuzha Taluk in the Indian state of Kerala.
 It is a small village/hamlet in Muvattupuzha Taluk in Ernakulam District of Kerala, India.
 It comes under Elanji Panchayath.
 It belongs to the Central Kerala Division.
 It is located 42 km towards East from District headquarters Kakkanad.
 8 km from Pampakuda.
 182 km from the State capital Thiruvananthapuram.

-Mutholapuram Pin code is 686665 and the postal head office is Elanji.
+Muthalapuram Pin code is 686665 and the postal head office is Elanji.